Other Issues

 • Orca swimming in ocean with mountains and forest in the background.

+I live my values.
+I’ve never owned a motor vehicle.
 My wildlife photography promotes appreciation of the natural communities we must preserve.

 • Bellingham Police Department building with American flag and snow-covered ground.